 I am a 27 year old male from the South West United States.
 From an early age I was always fascinated with the idea of being an entrepreneur.
 My first business I remember making was creating a CD burning company in 2nd grade.
 Since then I was constantly brainstorming or thinking of ways to make a buck.

 46. Warrior Lodge Media ($252K/year)

-Wes O'Donnell (from Grand Haven) started Warrior Lodge Media about 9 years ago.
+Wes O'Donnell (from Grand Haven) started Warrior Lodge Media over 10 years ago.